MilanTuryna/prevody-men/README.md

 - vysvětlení určitých slov / zkratek při najetí (tooltips)

 # English
-Currency converter with the use of ČNB API, first version of this application was published to ITnetwork.cz Winter 2019.
+Currency converter with the use of Czech National Bank API, first version of this application was published to ITnetwork.cz Winter 2019.
 Application is developed in JavaScript with jQuery library.

 **Features**
 - convertion
 - rounding options